Why did the Industrial Revolution start in Britain?

 Why did the Industrial Revolution begin in Britain?
-Was it because they are a particularly ingenious and industrial people or just luck of history?
+Was it because they were particularly ingenious and industrial people or just luck of history?
 Various theories have been proposed, but which, if any, hit the nail on the head?
 Let's take a look at one particularly interesting one.

 The Industrial Revolution is widely accepted to have occurred between the 1760s and the First World War.
-It was a period of time marked by massive technological, socioeconomic, and geopolitical change in the world.
+This period was marked by massive worldwide technological, socioeconomic, and geopolitical changes.

 Why did Great Britain start the Industrial Revolution?

-Various reasons have been postulated throughout history as to why the Industrial Revolution began in Britain.
-But one of the most convincing is the arguments put forward by a Turkish-American economist Daron Acemoglu and British political scientist James A. Robinson in their fascinating book "Why Nations Fail".
+Historians have postulated various reasons why the Industrial Revolution began in Britain.
+But perhaps one of the most convincing is the argument put forward by Turkish-American economist Daron Acemoğlu and British political scientist James A. Robinson in their fascinating book "Why Nations Fail".

-According to Acemoglu and Robinson, once the path had been set for greater rule of law, development of inclusive institutions in society, property rights and lack of fear of creative destruction from ruling classes, the Industrial Revolution was all but guaranteed in the United Kingdom.
+According to Acemoğlu and Robinson, once the path had been set for a more significant rule of law, development of inclusive institutions in society, greater property rights, and an openness to creative destruction in social and economic institutions, the Industrial Revolution was all but guaranteed in the United Kingdom.
 In case you are not aware, creative destruction is the economic term that describes how capitalism leads to a constantly changing economic structure, including the dismantling of long-standing practices to make way for new production methods.

-According to Acemoglu and Robinson, “inclusive economic institutions… are those that allow and encourage participation by the great mass of people in economic activities that make the best use of their talents and skills.”
+As the authors put it, “inclusive economic institutions… are those that allow and encourage participation by the great mass of people in economic activities that make the best use of their talents and skills.”
 But this had been bought and paid for in much blood and political struggle beforehand — like many monumental historical events.

 Why did the Industrial Revolution start in Great Britain in the 1750s?

-Almost simultaneously, any excess in labor was attracted to larger population centers in search of work and fortune.
+Population growth led to an excess of labor, which was attracted to larger population centers in search of work and fortune.
 As a result of earlier changes, banks had become more inclusive institutions in that they lent money to those other than the aristocracy.
-They could provide capital unimpeded to brave entrepreneurs to build new technologies and companies that they might not otherwise be able to afford to do.
+They could provide capital to merchants and entrepreneurs to build new technologies and companies that they might previously have been able to afford to do.

 Importantly, the rule of law and greater property rights, stemming partly from a power transfer away from the monarch and toward the Parliament, also promoted investment and risk-taking.
-Large capital-hungry structures like factories could now be built on credit.
+Large, capital-hungry structures like factories could now be built on credit.

-The granting of patents was also wrestled from Monarchal whim to a formalized and legally binding system.
+The granting of patents was also formalized around this time into a legally binding system.
 This further created confidence for investors and inventors to take a gamble.

-Britain also happened to have a wealth of coal, iron, and other resources in a relatively small country, that would help kick start the revolution and feed it.
-It's small, but growing Colonial Empire also provided a ready-made market for surplus goods, providing further impetus to entrepreneurs and new industrialists.
+Britain also had a wealth of coal, iron, and other resources in a relatively small area, which would help kick-start the Industrial Revolution.
+Its growing Colonial Empire also provided a ready-made (and captive) market for surplus goods, providing further impetus for entrepreneurs and new industrialists.

-Initial developments occurred in the cotton industry with the development of the spinning jenny, flying shuttle and power loom, and the application of the steam engine to drive machinery, which sped up cloth production tremendously.
+Initial developments occurred in the cotton industry with the development of the spinning jenny, flying shuttle, power loom, and the application of the steam engine to drive machinery, which sped up cloth production tremendously.
 Very soon, other industries would benefit from industrialization.